Homepage of the site 'What to do with your life?'

 Conditions for a true friendship

-Being able to maintain a true friendship is not self-evident; it implies:
+Being able to maintain a true friendship does not come naturally; it requires:

 •

-giving up presenting a facade that hides one's true intentions or portrays oneself in a more favorable light
+renouncing the presentation of a facade to the other that hides real intentions, or presents us in a more favorable light

 •